-Now, volume of rainfall = total surface area × total height of rain
+Now, the volume of rainfall = total surface area × total height of rain

-For the total rainfall was approximately equivalent to the addition to the normal water of three rivers, the volume of rainfall has to be equal to volume of 3 rivers.
+For the total rainfall to be approximately equivalent to the addition to the normal water of three rivers, the volume of rainfall has to be equal to the volume of 3 rivers.

-5. An oil funnel made of tin sheet consists of a 10 cm long cylindrical portion attached to a frustum of a cone.
-If the total height is 22 cm, diameter of the cylindrical portion is 8 cm and the diameter of the top of the funnel is 18 cm, find the area of the tin sheet required to make the funnel (see Fig.).
+5. An oil funnel made of a tin sheet consists of a 10 cm long cylindrical portion attached to a frustum of a cone.
+If the total height is 22 cm, the diameter of the cylindrical portion is 8 cm, and the diameter of the top of the funnel is 18 cm, find the area of the tin sheet required to make the funnel (see Fig.).

-Diameter of upper circular end of frustum part = 18 cm
+Diameter of the upper circular end of the frustum part = 18 cm

 So, radius (r1) = 9 cm

-Now, the radius of the lower circular end of frustum (r2) will be equal to the radius of the circular end of the cylinder
+Now, the radius of the lower circular end of the frustum (r2) will be equal to the radius of the circular end of the cylinder.

 So, r2 = 8/2 = 4 cm